thiblahute/meson-website/Reference-manual.md

     buildtarget static_library(library_name, list_of_sources, ...)

 Builds a static library with the given sources.
-Positional and keyword arguments are the same as for [`library`](#library)
+Positional and keyword arguments are otherwise the same as for [`library`](#library), but it has one argument the others don't have:

+ - `pic`, builds the library as positional independent code (so it can be linked into a shared library)

 ### subdir